Kaushallokhande/Anti-Doping/README.md

 # Anti-Doping

-This is a React application that includes various features such as authentication, a dashboard, quizzes, and more.
+This is a React application designed to manage and present information related to anti-doping efforts.
+It includes various features such as authentication, a dashboard, quizzes, and more.
 It uses React Router for routing and Google OAuth for authentication.

 ## Features